 - Share banned and challenged books in a Little Free Library near you.
 Find the areas heaviest hit by book bans using our book ban map.
 Then, share a book from our Bookshop.org Banned and Challenged Books list in little libraries in those areas.

-- Show your support with a “This Little Free Library Shares Banned Books” sign or downloadable library window sign.
+- Show your support with a “This Little Free Library Shares Banned Books” sign, window cling, or downloadable library window sign.
 You can also download this “I share banned books” graphic to share on social media.

 - Download the LFL mobile app.
-If you are a steward who shares banned books, turn on the Banned Books indicator for your library.
-If you are a patron, select the Banned Books indicator to find book-sharing boxes near you that support this issue.
+If you are a steward who shares banned books, turn on the Banned Books tag for your library.
+If you are a patron, filter your search by the Banned Books tag to find book-sharing boxes near you that support this issue.

 - Stay informed by following coverage from the American Library Association and add your name to their Unite Against Book Bans pledge.